justinjiajia/personalwiki/spark.md

 SecondaryNameNode
 ```

-We prepare the same set of text files as before by sequentially execute the following commands:
+We prepare the same set of text files as before by sequentially executing the following commands:

 ```shell
 $ cd ~